Inbound Number Lists

 Fig. 7.
 Number List Settings

-3. Assign a Number List to a SIP Trunk
+3. Assign a Number List to a Trunk

-After creating and configuring your Number List, you must assign it to a SIP Trunk to apply call filtering rules.
-This ensures that inbound calls to the trunk are allowed or rejected based on your configured settings.
+After creating and configuring your Number List, you can assign it to a trunk to apply inbound call filtering rules.

-Follow these steps to assign a Number List to a new or existing SIP Trunk.
+Follow these steps to assign a Number List to a SIP Trunk.

-3. Choose an existing SIP Trunk by clicking its name to open the settings, or create a new trunk by following the SIP Trunk Documentation.
+2. Choose an existing SIP Trunk by clicking its name, or create a new one (see SIP Trunk documentation).

 Warning

-Number Lists match inbound CLI.
-If you change the CLI format or CLI prefix in the SIP Trunk settings, update your Number List to match the new format.
+Number Lists match inbound caller ID (CLI).
+If you change the CLI format or CLI prefix in the SIP Trunk settings, update your Number List entries to match the new format.

 Edit or Delete a Number List